 While the data science manager will play an increasingly larger role in bringing data science and business units together, currently, job postings for data science managers are a very small fraction of postings for data scientists.
 Since it is an emerging career, the minimum qualifications vary greatly – from PhD degrees in data science with 6-plus years of experience (targeting a very limited pool of applicants) to traditional managers with strong communication skills and knowledge of project management principles and concepts (which is almost equal to “no experience necessary”).
 Wovenware has taken the approach of training traditional project managers, scrum masters and technical leaders to be able to lead data science projects.
 As part of our company strategy, we are making sure all our leads are AI-literate, have a general understanding of AI business use cases and the experimental process.
 This is the first step, but we are extending the program to provide opportunities for up-skill in basic understanding of statistics, data analytics, and storytelling.
 We will continue to develop the program as a new generation of specialized and formally trained data science project managers emerges.

-The problem is that when it comes to data science project management, the role continues to change and evolve.
+The problem is that when it comes to data science project managers, the role continues to change and evolve.
 Needless to say, there are no nationally accepted degrees or professional certifications (yet) to give leaders formal training and a competitive edge in the market.
 The following guiding principles are a good starting point for leads that are transitioning to data science management.

 Traditional project managers are almost hard-wired to do whatever it takes to deliver results on time and on budget.
 To drive innovation in an organization and lead data science teams, managers need to follow a very different set of guiding principles.
 Famous author of The Mythical Man Month, Fred Brooks, accurately describes it this way: “A scientist builds in order to learn.
 An engineer learns in order to build.”
 The stark contrast is self-evident when comparing the two management approaches side by side.